Ford's Canadian auto sales higher in May on truck demand

-TORONTO (Reuters) - Ford Motor Co’s (F.N) Canadian vehicle sales rose 0.5 percent in May from a year earlier, the company said on Monday, as brisk demand for new trucks more than offset a decline in car sales.
+TORONTO, June 3 (Reuters) - Ford Motor Co’s Canadian vehicle sales rose 0.5 percent in May from a year earlier, the company said on Monday, as brisk demand for new trucks more than offset a decline in car sales.

 Ford said it ranked as Canada’s top seller for the month, as total vehicle sales rose to 32,490 from 32,338 in the same period last year.